Article I. Name

 There will be a certificate of membership available to each member.

 Article Vl.
 Changes in Constitution and Bylaws

 Portions of the Constitution or Bylaws may be amended or appealed only upon vote of the members of the Society at a regular Annual Meeting.
 Proposals for changes in the Constitution should be signed by three members, submitted to the Council and in turn to the members of the Society.
-After presentation to the members of the Society the suggested alteration will not be voted upon until the following year.
-For it to become effective, an affirmative vote of 3/4 of the ballots cast by the members present will be required.
+After presentation to the members of the society, the suggested alteration may be offered for vote after a 1-month period for discussion.
+For it to be effective, an affirmative vote of 3/4 of the ballots cast will be required.

 All matters not specifically covered in the Constitution or Bylaws are to be presented to the Council for consideration, recommendation, or action.